 ―Dark Jar Tin Zoo, Love Quotes for the Ages.
 Specifically Ages 19-91.

 Note the pause.
-It only took saying it once for the speaker to realize where their mistake had occurred and to backtrack and fix it by applying two little commas.
-By doing so, not only is the meaning, but the intention changed.
+It only took saying it once for the speaker to realize where their mistake had occurred.
+Then wisely to backtrack and fix it by applying two little commas.
+By doing so, not only is the meaning changed, but so is the intention.

 I think it is a great set up for this quote by Bernard Malamud.
 He won both the Pulitzer Prize in fiction and the National Book Award, but I still know him best as an author of The Natural, which captures a snapshot of baseball during it’s earliest heyday.